ietf-ccamp-wg/ietf-ccamp-otn-path-computation/draft-ietf-ccamp-otn-path-computation-yang.md

 of {{!I-D.ietf-ccamp-layer1-types}} for information as to which nodes may be considered sensitive or vulnerable in network environments.

-The YANG module defined in this document augments the "tunnels-path-compute" and the "tunnel-actions" RPCs, defined in {{!I-D.ietf-teas-yang-te}} and in {{!I-D.ietf-teas-yang-path-computation}}, with OTN technology-specific attributes.
+The YANG module defined in this document augments the "tunnels-path-compute" RPC, defined in {{!I-D.ietf-teas-yang-te}} and in {{!I-D.ietf-teas-yang-path-computation}}, with OTN technology-specific attributes.
 The security considerations provided in {{!I-D.ietf-teas-yang-te}} and in {{!I-D.ietf-teas-yang-path-computation}} are also applicable to the YANG module defined in this document.

 # IANA Considerations